 Many divorce cases are complex and emotional.
 If a spouse releases tension by saying or writing bad things about the other spouse, however, the divorce can get more complicated.
 The things one spouse says about another during a divorce case could have legal consequences.
 A divorce could lead to a defamation lawsuit if one spouse says or writes something that causes damage to the other spouse.
-It is possible to file a lawsuit against a spouse for defamation during a divorce case in California.
+It is possible to file a lawsuit against a spouse for defamation during a family law case in California.

 What Is Defamation?